 - Develop rigorous training programs that withstand federal investigations and scrutiny.

-Foreign employer ITAR requirements and ITAR compliance statements: Under Section 126.18 of the International Traffic in Arms Regulations (lTARS) a foreign employer who is itself an authorized consignee or end user may allow a dual or third country national who is a bona fide “regular employee” (as defined in Section 120.39 of the ITAR) to have access to unclassified defense articles (including technical data) without prior written approval if:
+Foreign employer ITAR compliance requirements and ITAR compliance statements: Under Section 126.18 of the International Traffic in Arms Regulations (lTARS) a foreign employer who is itself an authorized consignee or end user may allow a dual or third-country national who is a bona fide “regular employee” (as defined in Section 120.39 of the ITAR) to have access to unclassified defense articles (including technical data) without prior written approval if:

 (a) the employer has in place a process as set forth in Section 126.
 I 8(c) of the ITAR to screen its employees for substantive contacts with restricted or prohibited countries listed in Section 126.1 of the ITAR and to have its employees execute a Non-Disclosure Agreement providing assurances that the employee will not transfer any defense articles to persons or entities unless specifically authorized by the employer; and

-(b) the employer determines through that process that the employee does not have substantive contacts with a restricted or prohibited country listed in Section 126.1 of the IT AR.
+(b) the employer determines through that process that the employee does not have substantive contacts with a restricted or prohibited country listed in Section 126.1 of the ITAR.

 Impacted Industries Under Import-Export Regulations: Understanding ITAR Regulations and the Export Administration Regulations (EAR Vs ITAR certification compliance) can impact industries involved in the manufacturing, sales and distribution of technology.
 Regulations focus on controlling the disclosure or transfer of sensitive information to a foreign national.
 This is why companies must submit an ITAR compliance statement.
 Find out more about eccn number ear99 requirements.

-EAR & ITAR Requirements & ITAR Compliance Penalties
+ITAR EAR Requirements & ITAR Compliance Penalties

 The EAR primarily covers the exporting of “dual-use” commodities, software and technologies.
-Dual use items are those that have predominantly commercial uses, but that may also have the potential for military application.
+Dual-use items are those that have predominantly commercial uses, but that may also have the potential for military application.

 Section 734.2(b)(5) of the EAR states: “Any release of technology or source code subject to the EAR to a foreign national of another country is a deemed reexport to the home country or countries of the foreign national.
 However, this deemed reexport definition does not apply to persons lawfully admitted for permanent residence.”